TheAlan404/DSharpPlus.PaginatedSelects/README.md

 # Paginated Selects

-This extension adds paginated select components to DSharpPlus.
+This extension adds paginated select components to DSharpPlus. (badly)

 ### How to use